climate-v/earth/README.md

     http://localhost:3000

-The server acts as a stand-in for static S3 bucket hosting and so contains almost no server-side logic.
 It serves all files located in the `earth/public` directory.
-See `index.html` and `public/libs/earth/*.js` for the main entry points.
-Data files are located in the `public/data` directory, and there is one sample weather layer located at `data/weather/current`.
+See `index.html` and `src/earth.js` for the main entry points.

 For deployment, run: